icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 ### Economic Development and Econometric Platforms
 Software, tools, and platforms that help planners understanding the economic impacts of decisions, from fiscal impact analysis to employment forecasting.
-- [Remi](https://www.remi.com/) - REMI is a leading provider of state, local, and national macroeconomic policy analysis models.
+- [Remi](https://www.remi.com/) - A leading provider of state, local, and national macroeconomic policy analysis models.

 ### Environmental and Climate Planning Tools and Platforms
 Software, tools, and platforms intended to aid environmental planning or climate adaptation & mitigation planning.

-- [Climate Mapping For Resilience and Adaptation](https://resilience.climate.gov/#assessment-tool) - Climate Mapping for Resilience and Adaptation (CMRA) integrates information from across the federal government to help people consider their local exposure to climate-related hazards.
+- [Climate Mapping For Resilience and Adaptation](https://resilience.climate.gov/#assessment-tool) - Integrates information from across the federal government to help people consider their local exposure to climate-related hazards.
 People working in community organizations or public agencies can use the site to help them develop equitable climate resilience plans to protect people, property, and infrastructure.
 Additional Information: [CMRA Assessment Tool](https://livingatlas.arcgis.com/assessment-tool/home)
 - [iTree](https://www.itreetools.org/) - Quantifies the benefits and values of trees around the world.
 Is based on peer-reviewed, USDA Forest Service Research.
 - [HAZUS](https://www.fema.gov/flood-maps/products-tools/hazus) - FEMA's Hazus Program provides standardized tools and data for estimating risk from earthquakes, floods, tsunamis, and hurricanes.
 Risk assessment resources and tools from the Hazus program are always freely available and transparently developed.
 - [Temperate](https://icleiusa.org/temperate-adaptation-planner/) - This user-friendly tool was developed by Azavea in partnership with ICLEI USA, with the primary purpose of facilitating a data-informed adaptation planning process in small-to-midsize communities with little to no devoted resources to plan for climate change impacts.